 They are roughly cylindrical or ovoid, looking somewhat like an old fashioned diver’s helmet with a rounded top, a flat base, a knob at the top, and a wide (usually lipped) circular opening at one side.

 The opening on the side provides quick access to the salt.
 The top and lipped opening keep dust and debris from settling in.
-Miraculously, bugs avoid the salt completely.

 Note, though, that fine-grained salt that doesn’t have anti-caking agents added may clump slightly on the surface in extremely humid weather if not used for a while, but a few pokes with a finger or spoon are sufficient to break that up when it occurs, which is extremely rare.

-When you want salt for a dish you are cooking, you reach into the large opening on the Salt Pig, and grab out pinches of salt for cooking.
-Larger Salt Pigs, obviously, will have larger openings and so be easier to reach into.
+When you want salt for a dish you are cooking, you reach into the large opening on the salt pig, and grab out pinches of salt for cooking.
+Larger salt pigs, obviously, will have larger openings and so be easier to reach into.
 With smaller ones, you’ll have to use the spoon, or tilt them to get the salt closer to the opening for your fingers.

 Many people find that it is actually easier to control the quantity of salt being used when doing a pinch, rather than shaking from a shaker, and so use less salt, because they can see and feel exactly how much salt they are using.

 Most people keep them on top of the stove, or on a counter nearby, for quick access, rather than storing them in a cupboard.

 Many people also have several salt pigs, for different types of salt.